 • Biologics: Some research suggests that the biologic drugs infliximab and adalimumab are effective treatments for both IBD and PsA.
 Biologics are targeted medications that lower inflammation in the body.
 However, not everyone responds to them.

-• Immunomodulators: Doctors sometimes use cyclosporine and tacrolimus to treat IBD, as well as PsA.
+• Immunomodulators: Doctors sometimes use cyclosporine and tacrolimus to treat IBD and PsA.
 These medications suppress the immune system to reduce inflammation.

 • Corticosteroids: The short-term use of drugs such as prednisone can treat IBD and PsA flare-ups.
 These drugs reduce inflammation by suppressing the immune system.